Today, we’re going to teach you all you need to know to find the best laptop for photo editing.

 Do you have needs unrelated to your work tasks, like gaming and media consumption?

 No informed buying decision can be made in a vacuum.
 You need to be aware of both the options available to you and the other things that you’ll be doing with your Laptop.

 The required processing power for sufficient image editing isn’t really that high, for instance – but if you’re also a professional whose work involves heavy web usage, then a bare-minimum system with weak internals and low memory will get in the way.

 Keep these thoughts in mind as we progress further into the article.

 According to the current Adobe Photoshop requirements page, what you need to run Photoshop is extremely tame.

 A 64-bit CPU running at 2 GHz or faster?
 A 1024 x 768 resolution display?
 OpenGL 2.0 compatibility?
 OpenGL 2.0 is a standard from 2004, over a decade ago!

 Pretty much every modern PC meets and exceeds these requirements, especially modern laptops.
 So, just about any laptop will do the job here, right?

-No. Absolutely not.
-These are minimum, not recommended, requirements.
+No. These are minimum, and not recommended, requirements.
 And even with Adobe’s official recommended requirements, there’s a lot being left out: a lot that will have a heavy impact on your experience.

 For instance: modern CPUs are comprised of multiple cores.
 Before the advent of dual-core processors in the early 2000s, a CPU was understood to be a processing unit with a single core, and a thread attached to that core.